Pronto in Italian: The Complete Guide [With Examples and Pronunciation]

 È pronto per la festa?
 (Is he ready for the party?)

-To Discuss Readiness for an Event
+To Discuss Readiness for Something

 The events that most of us prepare for can be discussed using pronto.
 In particular, this word makes it a breeze to say whether or not you’re ready to do something or go somewhere.